 Q. What is a mattress encasement?

-A. Some mattresses give you the option of purchasing an encasement to go with it.
+A. Some mattresses give you the option of getting an encasement to go with it.
 An encasement completely covers a mattress and box spring, which can not only keep bedbugs away from your mattress but also trap any existing bed bugs inside the encasement, leading to their deaths from starvation.

 Q. What is a hypoallergenic mattress?